Dental Hygiene, BS Program

 The Admissions Office at Loma Linda University School of Dentistry is participating in the ADEA Dental Hygiene Centralized Application Service, known as DHCAS.
 Applicants to the Dental Hygiene program will apply online using the DHCAS application.
 To learn more about the DHCAS application process, visit www.adea.org.
 A supplemental application for LLUSD will also be required.

 Dental Hygiene is an undergraduate program in the School of Dentistry, that is largely focused on preventive oral health services and continuing care.
 The purpose of the program is to develop professionals prepared for the current practice of dental hygiene and future changes in dentistry.
 The hygienist works in association with the dentist in private–practice offices, industrial organizations, schools, hospitals, local, state or federal public health services, and the armed forces.

 - Dental assisting experience is strongly recommended.

-- Three letters of reference including: Spiritual leader, science professor and employer.
+- Three letters of reference including: Spiritual leader, science professor and employer or professional.

 - A formal interview (by invitation only).

 - Official transcripts from all schools attended.

 - Religion–if attending an Adventist school–Four quarter or three semester units for each year attended